NachoToast/LethalCompanyModList/README.md

 - LethalModDataLib 1.2.2 by MaxWasUnavailable
 - LethalLib 0.16.0 by Evaise
 - LethalLevelLoader 1.2.4 by IAmBatby
-- SchoolDungeon 1.2.3 by MrUnrealTeam
 - Backrooms 0.1.3 by Backrooms
 - LobbyCompatibility 1.1.0 by BMX
 - SCPFoundationDungeon 4.3.0 by Badham_Mods
 - Scoopys_Variety_Mod 1.2.0 by scoopy
+- ShipWindows 1.3.6 by TestAccount666

 ## Optional (Client-Side)